Tazaf/ionicitude/README.md

   });
 }
 ```

-This function loads up the cordova Wikitude plugin and does a couple of other things that we will see later on (checking the device capabilities and initializing the callback for AR Views' calls).

-*You can pass an object argument to the method to alter some of its default behaviors.
-See [API Definition > `init()`]().*

 # Checking Device's Features

 We already saw that an AR World can be geo-based or image-recognition-based, or both.
-So the device that wants to launch them must support whatever feature is needed by your AR World(s), and the Wikitude plugin must know wether or not the device supports them.
+The device that wants to launch them must support whatever features they require, and the Wikitude plugin must know wether or not the device supports them.
 This can be done with this method:

 ```javascript